 - show that you know enough common words and phrases to answer questions and express yourself.

 If you are between 18 and 54, you must send documents with your citizenship application that prove you can speak and listen in English or French at this level.
 Use our wizard to see if you have the proof we will accept.
 The citizenship application guide also contains the type of proof we will accept.

 Second, we will note how well you communicate when you talk to staff or a citizenship officer interviews you.

-A citizenship judge will make the final decision on your application, including how well you can communicate in English or French.
+A citizenship officer will make the final decision on your application, including how well you can communicate in English or French.